Treeniks/bachelor-thesis-isabelle-vscode/chapters/02-background/isabelle.typ

 === Symbols <background:isabelle-symbols>

 Isabelle uses a lot of custom symbols to allow logical terms to be written in a syntax close to that of mathematics.
 The concept of what an _Isabelle symbol_ is exactly is rather broad, so for simplicity we will focus primarily on a certain group of symbols typically used in mathematical formulas.

-Each Isabelle symbol roughly consists of four components: An ASCII representation of the symbol, a name, an optional #box[UTF-16] code point and a list of abbreviations for this symbol.
-These four are not the whole story, however for the sake of simplicity, we will skip some details.

-As an example, let's say you write the implication $A ==> B$ in Isabelle.
-Within jEdit, you will see it written out as #isabelle(`A ⟹ B`), however internally the #isabelle(`⟹`) is an Isabelle symbol.
-Its corresponding data is outlined in @symbol-data-example.

 #figure(
   table(